goehlemichael/GravityWaterer/README.md

 ### Assemble delay relay and electric box

 - Wire the relay to a power outlet.
-If you do not know what you are doing with wiring find someone who does or find some help online. drill two holes on each side of the power box and connect the wire glands.
+Drill two holes on each side of the power box and connect the wire glands.
 Place the relay into the box and run the wire to the valve out one side and the wire to the power socket out another.

 ![circuit](https://dl.dropboxusercontent.com/s/145bkkecxttzkf8/circuit.png)